Need a Valentine’s Day treat that’s both delicious and adorable? I’ve got just what you need with these Red Velvet Truffles!

 1. Bake your cake according to the instructions and let it cool completely.
 (I baked mine the night before and let it cool all night,)

 2. Take that beautiful cake and crumble it up in a bowl!
+I know, it seems so cruel.
+Trust me, it will be worth it.

 3. Take your softened block of cream cheese and drop it right in.
 Start kneading it with your fingers to work it through all the cake.
 You’ll end up with a dough-like mixture.